 Ōtāhuhu clinic

-At the Langimālie Integrated Family Health Centre in Ōtāhuhu, caring health professionals provide high quality treatment, care and health advice for Tongan patients of all ages, as well as other locals who like our style of healthcare.
-We offer a wide range of general practice services, including minor surgery, circumcision clinics and a diabetes clinic.
+At the Langimālie Family Health Centre in Ōtāhuhu, our friendly and skilled team provides quality healthcare for Tongan people of all ages, as well as others in the community who appreciate our approach.
+We offer a comprehensive range of general medical services, including minor surgery, circumcision clinics, and a diabetes clinic.

-In addition to healthcare, we can assist with other concerns that can be difficult to resolve when English is your second language.
-For example, we can help with advice about health-related immigration, housing, and Work and Income (WINZ) issues.
-Most of our people are fluent in Tongan and English.
+We also assist with other issues that can be challenging to manage if English isn’t your first language.
+This includes advice on health-related immigration, housing, and Work and Income (WINZ) matters.
+Most of our staff speak both Tongan and English..

 Find us